Virtual Fitting Rooms – gimmick or essential tool for fashion e-commerce?

-Pretty Green are using technology from Fits.me, a company that uses a ‘sophisticated robotic mannequin with artificial muscles able to mimic the shape and size of any body type‘.
+Pretty Green is using technology from Fits. me, a company that uses a ‘sophisticated robotic mannequin with artificial muscles able to mimic the shape and size of anybody type’.
 Robots trying on clothes for you?
 Now that’s futuristic.

 The mannequin is dressed in the selected clothing, and then each different combination of measurements is photographed at high speed and in high resolution.

 The results are very impressive.
-You can ‘try on’ different sizes, and see exactly how they would fit and hang on your body shape.
-Here’s a screenshot from Pretty Green, showing some invisible measurements trying on a shirt that’s a tad too small:
+You can ‘try on different sizes, and see exactly how they would fit and hang on your body shape.

 Retailers considering this technology should carefully weigh up what they want to get out of it – is it lower return rates?
 An increase in up-selling and cross-selling?
 Or bringing in new customers?